Penetration Testing Services

 A penetration test is a process of evaluating the network’s security and finding its vulnerabilities.

 The different types of penetration tests include network services, applications, client-side, wireless, social engineering, and physical.
-Penetration testing may be external or internal to simulate attack vectors against an organization or business.
+Pen testing may be external or internal to simulate attack vectors against an organization or business.

 Cyber Security Assessment

 A security assessment is an evaluation of the network and its protective measures.
-Penetration testing usually follows a security assessment.
+Pen testing usually follows a security assessment.

 An external penetration test is when the assessment team starts outside of the target organization’s boundaries and progresses to specific systems or networks within the organization.